yjhn/taylor_approximator/README.md

 # Taylor approximator

-Application to approximate a given function at a given point uing Taylor series.
+Application to approximate a given function at a given point using Taylor series.

 ## Dependencies